 Once everything is set up and you and your colleagues start using the template, it’s time to update the workflow.
 Each time you update the workflow, fresh data is pulled from the source spreadsheets (in this case, the teachers’ Remote Class files) into the destination spreadsheet (your attendance management master sheet).

-You can do this manually by opening Sheetgo, clicking on the Attendance Management workflow and clicking Run on the floating menu bar.
+You can do this manually by opening Sheetgo, clicking on the Attendance Management workflow and clicking Run in the left bottom corner .

 Want to expand the template?